czj-Crazy/rails-pangu/README.md

 #### 🚀 [devise-jwt](https://github.com/waiting-for-dev/devise-jwt)

-While there are lots of solutions which hook `devise` and `jwt` together, this repo is better implemented from our point of view.
+While there are lots of solutions which link `devise` to `jwt`, this repo is better implemented from our point of view.

-We implmented a devise-jwt blacklist policy leveraging the power of `redis` in [app/models/jwt_blacklist.rb](https://github.com/paiyou-network/rails-devise-jwt/blob/master/app/models/jwt_blacklist.rb).
+We implemented a devise-jwt blacklist policy leveraging the power of `redis` in [app/models/jwt_blacklist.rb](https://github.com/paiyou-network/rails-devise-jwt/blob/master/app/models/jwt_blacklist.rb).

 #### 🚀 Postgres
-We use postgres as default database store cause sqlite3 will be replaced sooner or later when the traffic of one web server becomes lager enough
+We use postgres as default database.
+Sqlite3 will die out sooner or later when there exists  traffic congestion in one web server.

 #### 🚀 Rspec
-Behaviour Driven Development for Ruby.
-Making TDD Productive and Fun.
+Ruby's behavior-driven testing framework makes TDD productive and interesting.

 #### 🚀 RuboCop
 A Ruby static code analyzer and formatter, based on the community Ruby style guide. https://docs.rubocop.org

 #### 🚀 [CircleCI](https://circleci.com/)
-CircleCI is the leading continuous integration and delivery platform for teams looking to shorten the distance between idea and delivery
+CircleCI is the leading continuous integration and delivery platform for teams looking to shorten the distance between idea and delivery.
 In this project, we leverage CircleCI to test `Rails-pangu`'s code base with both `rspec` and `RuboCop`

 #### 🚀 [Factory Bot](https://github.com/thoughtbot/factory_bothttps://github.com/thoughtbot/factory_bot)
-A library for setting up Ruby objects as test data.
+A library for setting up Ruby objects as test data

 #### 🚀 Docker

-Docker is a standard containerize solution which is almost used in every team worldwide.
+Docker is a standard containerize solution which is almost employed in every team worldwide.
 As a result, a `Dockerfile` and related scripts are provided to help generate a docker image for this project.

 The provided docker building solution contains the following optimizations:

 * Docker building acceleration

-  When a project grows, hundreds or even thousands of different versions of different gems will be tried or used.
-Even a small change in `Gemfile` causes re-bundling for every `Gem` while building a `Ruby` based docker image, that most of the docker image building time is wasted for bundling a large number of stable gems, such as `rails`, `pg`...
+  When a project grows, hundreds or even thousands of versions of different gems will be tried or used.
+Even a small change in `Gemfile` can cause re-bundling for every `Gem` while building a `Ruby` based docker image, in which case, most of the docker image building time is wasted for bundling a large number of stable gems, such as `rails`, `pg`...
 To solve this issue, we utilized a trick which accelerates the docker building process by bundling two rounds for `Gemfile` files, and generates two layers of docker image:

-  * Build the first layer for `Gemfile.core`, which is for stable or core `Gem`s, such as `rails`, `pg`.
+  * Build the first layer for `Gemfile.core`, which is for stability or core `Gem`s, such as `rails`, `pg`.
-  * Build the second layer for `Gemfile`,  which is for mutable or non-core `Gem`s, for example, `Gem`s wrote or forted by yourself.
+  * Build the second layer for `Gemfile`,  which is for variability or non-core `Gem`s.
+For example, `Gem`is written or forked by yourself.
 Inside `Rails-pangu`, we demonstrate an example by putting `mailgun` gem inside `Gemfile`.

   Though, this process generates extra one layer of docker image which makes the image lager a little bit(hundreds of `KB`s).
-It worths that way cause **time is much more limited than disk space**
+It makes sense due to the fact that in this way **time is much more limited than disk space**

   The following lines of `Dockerfile` demonstrates this docker building process: